-The first step is to decide how much of the bathroom to demolish.
+The first step in drop in tub installation is to decide how much of the bathroom to demolish.
 The existing tub is a standard 30 x 60 in.
 Whirlpools that size are available, but we decided to replace it with a slightly roomier, 32 x 60-in.model.
 We recommend that you add this extra 2 in. if you have the space.
-It'll complicate the project a bit; you'll have to shift the drain about 1 in.
+It’ll complicate the project a bit; you’ll have to shift the drain about 1 in.
 (Photo 7) and the tub edge may have to sit on top of the existing flooring.
-But you'll enjoy the extra width when you're soaking in the tub.
+But you’ll enjoy the extra width when you’re soaking in the tub.

 After forming your plan, call your local building department to see which permits you need (you’ll almost certainly need an electrical permit) and learn about any special local rules regarding whirlpools.
 Some inspectors require a separate wall access for servicing the motor and pump, depending on the model you buy.